wpwupingwp/OGU/README.md

 * -gene name

     The gene's name user wants to query in Genbank.
-The "OR" and "AND" were allowed.
-Make sure to use quotation mark.
-For instance, "atpB OR rbcL" (include quotation mark) means gene atpB or rbcL.
+If you want to use logical expression like "OR", "AND", "NOT", please use "-query" instead.
+    If there is space in gene's name, make sure to use quotation mark.

+    Note that, "ITS" is not a gene name, it is "internal transcribed spacer".

-    HOWEVER, sometimes "-gene" options may bring in unwanted sequences.
+    Sometimes "-gene" options may bring in unwanted sequences.
 For example, if you query "rbcL[gene]" in Genbank, spacers contain rbcL or rbcL's upstream/downstream gene may be found, like "atpB_rbcL spacer", atpB, etc.